NonaSuomy/nonasuomy.github.io/_posts/2017-06-22-Infrastructure-Part-4.md

 Create storage pool
 Step 2 of 2

-Target Path: /var/lib/libvirt/images/ISO
+Target Path: /var/lib/libvirt/images/iso
 ```

 Click Finish

-Now you should see the ISO storage pool on the left, click it.
+Now you should see the iso storage pool on the left, click it.

 Then click your Virtual Router ISO.